A-AhkUser/eAutocomplete/README.md

 ```
 ***
 ##### description:
 Associate a function with the `suggestionLookUp` event.
-This would cause the function to be launched automatically whenever you attempt to query an info tip from the selected suggestion by pressing and holding the `Right` key (by default).
+This would cause the function to be launched automatically whenever you attempt to query an info tip from the selected suggestion by pressing and holding the <kbd>⯈</kbd> arrow key (by default).
 The return value of the callback will be used as the actual text displayed in the tooltip.
 This can be used to allow dynamic description lookups such as when description strings come from a dictionary API.</br>
 The function can optionally accept the following parameters:</br>
 ```AutoHotkey
 infotTipText := onSuggestionLookUp(_selectionText)